 Bird Studies Canada promotes Christmas Bird Count for Kids events right across Canada.
 In our community, the event is financially supported by the Pender Island Field Naturalists and the Pender Islands Conservancy Association.
 Many thanks go to the volunteer organizers and bird mentors, who give their time and expertise to share their enthusiasm for birding with our young people.

-The Pender Conservancy and the Islands Trust Fund placed an education kiosk at Medicine Beach in 2018.
+The Pender Conservancy and the Islands Trust Conservancy installed an education kiosk at Medicine Beach in 2018.
 The Conservancy is now developing a series of education kiosks along the community path extending from the Community Hall to the Driftwood Shopping Centre.

 We launched this initiative in 2020 with a barn swallow/aerial insectivore education kiosk installation across from the Driftwood Centre.
 Future installations will provide information about the ecology and conservation priority of Coastal Douglas-fir ecosystems, wetlands, and landscaping with native plants.